qt-learning/QML-for-Beginners-Challenges/README.md

 SPDX-License-Identifier: LicenseRef-Qt-Commercial OR GPL-3.0-only
 ```

 This code repository contains code samples and other materials designed to help you learn and practice QML development.
-The materials provided are intended for educational purposes to help test the skills you've gained from completing the Intro to QML course.
+The materials provided are intended for educational purposes to help test your understanding of the **Model-View-Delegate pattern** in QML and gain confidence in creating dynamic, data-driven interfaces.

+you've gained from completing the Intro to QML course.

 ### Terms and Conditions